aramk/crayon-syntax-highlighter/readme.txt

 == Changelog ==

 = 1.17 =
+* ADDED:
+	* Selected text in the TinyMCE editor is now added into the code box of the Tag Editor
 * FIXED:
 	* Removed fancybox_init.js and integrated into util.js, other minor improvements in loading Tag Editor
 	* Disabling popup now removes the JS resource
+	* Refactored Tag Editor functions
 	* Removed contextual help and added more useful links, including online help
 	* Updated Turkish